mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 Finally, Dogen Zenji [says], that buddha-nature may be called *no buddha-nature*.
 Because *no buddha-nature* is a very close term to explain the true picture of buddha-nature.
 Because it is nothing to hold; that’s why no buddha-nature.
 And then from that no-buddha-nature, we can see buddha-nature or no-buddha-nature – the idea of buddha-nature or the idea of no-buddha-nature – which means, the phenomenal world coming up.

-So that is in the chapter “Buddha Nature,” Dogen Zenji [talks] about Joshu’s koan, does a dog have buddha-nature or not.
+So that is in the chapter “Buddha Nature,” [where] Dogen Zenji [talks] about Joshu’s koan, does a dog have buddha-nature or not.

 #### 19:32